DarkLord-1211/Delta-Robot-Waste-Sorting-System/README.md

 | C# – PLC communication | Modbus                 |
 | Mechanical design      | SolidWorks             |

-> **Note:** The specifications above should be updated if the final values in the project report or engineering drawings are different.

 <!-- 🖼️ INSERT IMAGE: Overall drawing of the DELTA Robot with 660 × 660 × 600 mm dimensions -->